Flame1994/message-chat/README.md

- GET            users/:id/messages/inc          Get all incoming messages of user GET            users/:id/messages/inc/:from    Get all incoming messages of user from another user GET            users/:id/messages/out          Get all outgoing messages of user GET            users/:id/messages/out/:to      Get all outgoing messages of user from another user GET            users/:id/messages/all/:user    Get all messages between two users (in order)
+ GET            users/:id/messages/inc          Get all incoming messages of user GET            users/:id/messages/inc/:from    Get all incoming messages of user from another user GET            users/:id/messages/out          Get all outgoing messages of user GET            users/:id/messages/out/:to      Get all outgoing messages of user to another user GET            users/:id/messages/all/:user    Get all messages between two users (in order)

  GET            messages                        Get all messages